General Hospitality Accessories

 When investing in POS display items , it is helpful to consider what kind of theme and atmosphere you are trying to achieve.
 Do you want a chic, modern and minimalist feel?
 If so, you may wish to stick to acrylic and glossy products.

-On the other hand, if you want your cafe or restaurant to have a vintage or shabby chic appearance, wooden products and chalkboard can add a rustic, homely feel to your venue.
-Choose products made from similar materials to make sure the decor feels cohesive and comprehensive.
+Conversely, if you want your venue to have a vintage or shabby chic appearance, wooden products and chalkboard can add a rustic, homely feel to your venue.
+Use products made from similar materials to make sure the decor feels cohesive throughout.